-- 1. An environment in which the privileges of citizenship are protected and the obligations of citizenship are understood fosters freedom of discussion, inquiry, and expression.
-Accordingly, the University community has developed standards of behavior pertaining to students and to student organizations. - Students and student organizations are subject to disciplinary action according to the provisions of the Student Code and/or any other applicable University rules or regulations. - 3.
-Each student is responsible to become familiar with the various regulations of the University and meet the various requirements outlined below.
-Written policies are described in University publications such as this Handbook and the Schools' individual catalogs and student affairs handbooks.
-Each student, in accepting admission, indicates a willingness to subscribe to and be governed by the rules and regulations of University officials to take such disciplinary action, including dismissal or expulsion, as may be deemed appropriate for failure to abide by such rules and regulations. - 4.
-Each student is responsible for his/her own integrity, and is likewise responsible for reporting possible violations of this Student Code by other students.
-Faculty and staff shall take all reasonable steps to prevent violations, and each faculty/staff member likewise is responsible for reporting violations.
+- An environment in which the privileges of citizenship are protected and the obligations of citizenship are understood fosters freedom of discussion, inquiry, and expression.
+Accordingly, the University community has developed standards of behavior for students and student organizations. - 2.
+Students and student organizations are subject to disciplinary action according to the provisions of the Code and/or any other applicable University rules or regulations.

+- 3. Each student is responsible to become familiar with the various regulations of the University and meet the various requirements outlined below.
+Written policies are described in University publications such as this Handbook and the Schools' catalogs and handbooks.
+Each student, in accepting admission, indicates a willingness to subscribe to and be governed by the rules and regulations of University officials to take such disciplinary action, including dismissal, as may be deemed appropriate for failure to abide by such rules and regulations. - 4.
+Each student is responsible for their own integrity and for reporting possible violations of this Code by other students.
+Faculty, staff, and students shall take all reasonable steps to prevent violations and are responsible for reporting violations.